edmerix/SplitMerge/README.md

 |  Debugging | Show verbose messages about functioning to command window                                                                    | false   |

 ## Info

+__UPDATE 2020-09-28__: Keyboard shortcuts!
+And a new figure for quick overview of waveshape similarities between multiple pairs of clusters.

 __UPDATE 2020-07-14__: Major overhaul of the main plot method giving a huge increase in the speed of loading units.

 [Screenshots below](#screenshots).